Brief history of the Waldorf teacher education and CfA Programs in New Hampshire

-It all began in 1980 with a question put to David Sobel, at the Education Department of Antioch New England in Keene, by the faculty of the Pine Hill Waldorf School.
-That question was: “Would Antioch University be willing to provide a program dedicated to Waldorf teacher training?”
-David answered by meeting with the interested faculty and a variety of individuals who were soon to assume significant roles in the early years of the program: Danilla Rettig, Ann and Swain Pratt, Craig Giddens, David Mitchell, John Root Sr., Alan Howard and Francis Edmunds.
+It all began in 1980 with a question put to David Sobel, at the Education Department of Antioch New England in Keene, by a visitor at his office in Keene: “Would Antioch University be willing to provide a program dedicated to Waldorf teacher training?”
+David answered by meeting with the faculty at the Pine Hill Waldorf School in Wilton, NH, who who soon assembled a stellar adjunct faculty to serve the program: Danilla Rettig, Ann and Swain Pratt, Craig Giddens, David Mitchell, John Root Sr., Alan Howard, and Francis Edmunds.
 Shortly thereafter, in 1982, the Waldorf Teacher Training Program began, co-sponsored by Antioch New England and Pine Hill.
-The first Program faculty included many Pine Hill teachers (and three rooms in Pine Hill’s new main building, the present Admissions office, bookeeper’s office, and faculty room, were designed as a teacher training offices and library. –Editors note) When their school suffered the second fire in 1989, they felt unable to carry on with their dual responsibilities.

-In 1991, we had a strong class of twenty-two and New England Waldorf Teacher Training was accepted as a full member of the Association of Waldorf Schools of North America.
-At the end of that year however it became apparent, that many applicants interested in Waldorf teacher training did not have the background necessary to start.
-Generally they have done very little reading in Anthroposophy, very little work in the arts.
-In response to this need we have developed with the help of Margaret Chambers, our Foundation Studies program.
-Today, this program still continues to bring quality anthroposophical adult education to locations around the country.
-We have also found out that the full time, year round format of teacher training did not suit many working individuals and thus the idea of the Summer Sequence also called three plus two came to life.
-So we started in 1992 and took a new group in 94, 96, 98 and now again this summer 2000…
+In 1991, we had a strong class of twenty-two trainees, and New England Waldorf Teacher Training was accepted as a full member of the Association of Waldorf Schools of North America.
+At the end of that year, however, it became apparent that many applicants interested in Waldorf teacher training did not have the background necessary to start.
+Generally they had done very little reading in anthroposophy, very little work in the arts.
+In response to this need, CfA developed its first Foundation Studies program, with the help of Margaret Chambers.

 Get in touch with us